To page content

 The latest shipwreck discovery in Daftö Bay confirms the story

 - The ship that lies here at the bottom of the sea was likely used to defend Strömstad.
-Now it's up to us to protect and tell the ship's story,
+Now it’s up to us to tell the story of Bohuslän’s privateers and this ship’s past

 says Lena Kempe, CEO at Daftö.